 All subpopulations in this classic model are relatively small.
 The levels of interaction among individuals within a subpopulation is much higher than between subpopulations.

-The second model is the mainland-island metapopulation in which there are some small “island” subpopulations within dispersal distance of a much larger “mainland” subpopulation.
+The second model is the mainland-island meta-population in which there are some small “island” subpopulations within dispersal distance of a much larger “mainland” subpopulation.

-It is evident that smaller subpopulations have a hight probability of local extinction, but the mainland population will hardly become extinct.
-The migration from the mainland to the islands is independent of the islands white or filled, but is propagule for the islands connected.
-Therefore, if mainland population has a low individual density and without immigration, then population growth rate is positive.
-Inversely, if island populations are in the same conditions of the mainland, then its population growth rate is negative.
-Thus, the islands would go down to extinction if there isn't any emigrants.
+It is evident that smaller subpopulations have a high probability of local extinction, but the mainland population will hardly become extinct.
+The migration from the mainland to the islands is independent of the islands white or filled, but is propagule for the connected islands.
+Therefore, if the mainland population has a low individual density and there is no immigration, then population growth rate is positive.
+Inversely, if island populations are in the same conditions as the mainland, then its population growth rate is negative.
+Thus, the islands would go down to extinction if there are no immigrants.

 Figure 1.2: